 Please contact us HERE to arrange this

-Energy Efficient Warehouse Lighting Guide
+Our Warehouse Lighting Energy Guide

-- Stored items can be easily identified
+- Stored items can be easily identified and retrieved

 - The risk of accidents and damage is minimised

 The recommended internal lux levels (lux being a defined measurement of light intensity) that needs to be produced by the warehouse lighting system will vary depending on the exactly the type of building and the work carried out inside.

 It is also not uncommon for warehouse light fixtures to be badly aligned with aisles - especially if the racking layout has been altered in the past or the building has been converted to a warehouse from a different use - and the light fixture spacing has not been subsequently re-positioned.